ChrisFDev00/puzzles/README.md

 # Puzzles

 I keep signing up to newsletters, lotta 'em have brainteasers.
-Figure a centralised place for said brainteasers is a sensible idea :o
+Figured a centralised place for said brainteasers is a sensible idea :o